 Zainub Verjee: From Signifier to Signified

-5 Zainub (Untitled) is the fifth in a set of twelve images that comprise the upcoming Koboi Kembara Lagi: Lerian (Cowboy Wanders Again: Denouement) series.
-It is the 7th instalment of the Koboi Project, whose overarching narrative can be summarized as follows – The diasporic Koboi returns home to Kuala Lumpur from Vancouver.
+Zainub (Untitled) is part of a set of twelve images that comprise the upcoming Koboi Kembara Lagi: Lerian (Cowboy Wanders Again: Denouement) series. of my Koboi Project.
+The overarching narrative of the Koboi Project can be summarized as follows – The diasporic Koboi returns home to Kuala Lumpur from Vancouver.
 He looks to his Tamil origins while acknowledging his own miscegenation.
 The Koboi returns again with an understanding that his home is constituted in relationships.
 He stakes his claim in Southeast Asian art as an Indian Malaysian artist.
 The Koboi reflects on his migration to native Indian land in the Americas.
 He critiques the relationship between Malaysia and British Columbia in the context of global LNG investments.
 He explores Canadian art and the cultural mosaic.
 He finds he is at home in both his places and reveals the underpinnings of his work.

 In my consequent encounters with Zainub I have learned that she is a highly professional administrator, a generous provider of networks and an astute participant in critical discourse.
 Working with as much regard for the center as for the periphery, her modus operandi has been one of promoting counter positions for the different constituents of the Canadian artistic community, thereby enabling a transparent and ethical framing of the whole.
 In her own words “it is always a question of building coalitions and alliances.”
 Zainub has always managed to give effective voice to innovation and dissent, while directing the attendant energies towards attaining a degree of functional harmony.

 Ecoute, S’il Pleut Video Still 1993.
 Zainub Verjee